• Skip to primary navigation

 How to Peel Celery Stalks

 Love snacking on celery?
-Learn how to peel celery and get rid of those tough strings so you can enjoy your fresh celery stalks!
+Learn how to peel celery stalks and get rid of those tough strings so you can enjoy your fresh celery stalks!
 Celery makes a great addition to a veggie tray, lunch box, or side dish to a meal.

 cut celery stalks on white plate